NextronSystems/thor-manual/scanning/using-thor.rst

 PE-Sieve is part of the ProcessIntegrity feature, which can be activated by using the ``--process-integrity`` flag.
-It runs on Windows as part of the ProcessCheck module and is capable of detecting advanced techniques such as Process Doppelganging.
+It runs on Windows as part of the ProcessCheck module and is capable of detecting advanced techniques such as "Process Doppelganging".

 When investigating infections, you can also raise the sensitivity of the integrated PE-Sieve beyond the default with